ENCODE-DCC/regulome-encoded/README.md

   - `npm run dev`

 The above command runs continually in the terminal window and watches for changes in Javascript and SCSS files, rebuilding the bundles as you make changes.

+### **3. Running test using docker compose**

+- Choose the regulome service and run the specific test command, for example:
+  - `docker-compose run regulome npm test`

 ## Running tests